base-org/web/apps/base-docs/docs/tools/data-indexers.md

 ## Moralis

-[Moralis](https://moralis.io/?utm_source=base-docs&utm_medium=partner-docs) offers the most comprehensive data APIs for crypto, offering both indexed and real-time data across 15+ chains.
+[Moralis](https://moralis.io/?utm_source=base-docs&utm_medium=partner-docs) offers comprehensive data APIs for crypto, offering both indexed and real-time data across 15+ chains.
 Moralis' APIs include portfolio and wallet balances, NFT data, token data, price data, candlestick data, net worth data, and a lot more.
 All of the data is enriched with things like metadata, parsed events and address labels.

 To get started with Moralis, you can [sign up for an account](https://moralis.io/?utm_source=base-docs&utm_medium=partner-docs), visit the Moralis [documentation](https://docs.moralis.io/?utm_source=base-docs&utm_medium=partner-docs), or check out their tutorials on [Youtube](https://www.youtube.com/c/MoralisWeb3).